Quicksort: Hoare partition scheme

-The choice of recursing on (lo..p-1) and (p..hi) follows the exact same logic as above.
+The choice of recursing on (lo..p−1) and (p..hi) follows the same logic as above.
 Because the right half of the recursion includes the returned index, it is the partition function's job to exclude the "head" in non-advancing scenarios.
 The index i (the "latter" index after the indices cross) in the partition function needs to be returned, and "ceiling" needs to be chosen as the pivot.
 The two nuances are clear, again, when considering the examples of sorting an array where multiple identical elements exist ([0, 0]), and an already sorted array [0, 1] respectively.
-It is noteworthy that with version of recursion, for the same reason, choice of the first element as pivot must be avoided.
+It is noteworthy that with this version of recursion, for the same reason, the choice of the first element as pivot must be avoided.

 Implementation issues

 Choice of pivot

 In the very early versions of quicksort, the leftmost element of the partition would often be chosen as the pivot element.
-Unfortunately, this causes worst-case behavior on already sorted arrays, which is a rather common use-case.
+Unfortunately, this causes worst-case behavior on already sorted arrays, which is a rather common use case.
 The problem was easily solved by choosing either a random index for the pivot, choosing the middle index of the partition or (especially for longer partitions) choosing the median of the first, middle and last element of the partition for the pivot (as recommended by Sedgewick).
 This "median-of-three" rule counters the case of sorted (or reverse-sorted) input, and gives a better estimate of the optimal pivot (the true median) than selecting any single element, when no information about the ordering of the input is known.

 Median-of-three code snippet for Lomuto partition: